Good Energy's innovation projects

 It’s also about finding fresh ways to challenge perceptions around how we use and manage our energy: we’re promising to create a sustainable future with research, partnerships and investment.

-Good Energy partnered with innovative energy startup, Open Utility, for a trial of Piclo – the UK’s first online marketplace for buying and selling renewable electricity; enabling commercial consumers and renewable generators to trade electricity, in a kind of ‘eBay for energy.’
+Good Energy partnered with innovative energy startup, Open Utility, for a trial of Selectricity – the UK’s first online marketplace for buying and selling renewable electricity; enabling commercial consumers and renewable generators to trade electricity, in a kind of ‘eBay for energy.’

-By creating an online marketplace that supports local generators delivering electricity to local customers, Piclo paves the way for a smarter, more dynamic and decentralized electricity market.
-Piclo provides a glimpse of what a future powered purely by renewables could look like.
+By creating an online marketplace that supports local generators delivering electricity to local customers, Selectricity paves the way for a smarter, more dynamic and decentralized electricity market.
+Selectricity provides a glimpse of what a future powered purely by renewables could look like.
 Good Energy’s vision is of an energy system where power is in the hands of people, and electricity is generated by the communities who use it.
 Find out more.